Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: Experiments

 \subsection{Human Pose Estimation}

-\textbf{Training setting.} We evaluate HRVMamba on COCO dataset~\citep{lin2014microsoft} for human pose estimation, which comprises over 200,000 images and 250,000 labeled person instances with 17 keypoints.
-Our experiments train on the COCO \texttt{train} 2017 dataset, which includes 57,000 images and 150,000 person instances.
+\textbf{Training setting.} We evaluate HRVMamba on COCO dataset~\cite{lin2014microsoft} for human pose estimation, which comprises over 200,000 images and 250,000 labeled person instances with 17 keypoints.
+Our experiments are trained on the COCO \texttt{train} 2017 dataset, which includes 57,000 images and 150,000 person instances.
 The performance of our model is assessed on the \texttt{val} 2017 and \texttt{test-dev} 2017 sets, comprising 5,000 and 20,000 images, respectively.
-For training and evaluation, we follow the implementation of MMPOSE~\citep{mmpose2020}.
-The batch size is set to 256, and the AdamW optimizer is used, configured with a learning rate of 5e-4, betas of (0.9, 0.999), and a weight decay of 0.01.
-For HRVMamba-B, no pretraining techniques are employed, whereas, for HRVMamba-S, we apply ImageNet~\citep{deng2009imagenet} pretraining like HRFormer.
+For training and evaluation, we follow the implementation of MMPOSE~\cite{mmpose2020}.
+The AdamW optimizer is used, configured with a learning rate of 5e-4, betas of (0.9, 0.999), and a weight decay of 0.01.

 \textbf{Results.} Table~\ref{coco_pose_val} presents the results on the COCO \texttt{val} dataset.
-HRVMamba consistently outperforms other CNN models, ViT models, and recent state-of-the-art (SOTA) SSM methods.
-With an input size of $256\times 192$, HRVMamba-S achieves 74.6 $\operatorname{AP}$, exceeding FlashInternImage-B (74.1 $\operatorname{AP}$) while using only one-fifth of the FLOPs.
-HRVMamba-B achieves 76.4 $\operatorname{AP}$, surpassing SOTA SSM methods like Vim-S, VMamba-B, MambaVision-B, and GroupMamba-B. At similar computational complexity, HRVMamba-B improves by 3.2 $\operatorname{AP}$ and 2.7 $\operatorname{AR}$ over GroupMamba-B. Additionally, HRVMamba-B outperforms ViTPose-B by 0.6 $\operatorname{AP}$ and 0.3 $\operatorname{AR}$, with 50\% fewer parameters and 20\% fewer FLOPs.
-With an input size of $384\times 288$, HRVMamba-S achieves a 0.8 $\operatorname{AP}$ gain over HRFormer-S; HRVMamba-B gains 0.6 $\operatorname{AP}$ over HRFormer-B without pretraining on ImageNet.
+HRVMamba consistently outperforms other CNN models, ViT models, and recent state-of-the-art SSM methods.
+With an input size of $256\times 192$, HRVMamba-Small achieves 74.6 $\operatorname{AP}$, exceeding FlashInternImage-B (74.1 $\operatorname{AP}$) while using only one-fifth of the FLOPs.
+HRVMamba-Base achieves 76.5 $\operatorname{AP}$, surpassing state-of-the-art SSM methods like Vim-S, VMamba-B, MambaVision-B, and GroupMamba-B. At similar computational complexity, HRVMamba-Base improves by 3.3 $\operatorname{AP}$ and 3.0 $\operatorname{AR}$ over GroupMamba-B. Additionally, HRVMamba-Base outperforms ViTPose-B by 0.7 $\operatorname{AP}$ and 0.6 $\operatorname{AR}$, with 50\% fewer parameters and 20\% fewer FLOPs.
+With an input size of $384 \times 288$, HRVMamba-Small achieves a 0.8 $\operatorname{AP}$ improvement over HRFormer-Small.
+HRVMamba-Base achieves a 0.5 $\operatorname{AP}$ gain and a 0.5 $\operatorname{AR}$ improvement over HRFormer-Base with pretraining on ImageNet, while it gains 0.6 $\operatorname{AP}$ and 0.6 $\operatorname{AR}$ over HRFormer-Base without pretraining on ImageNet.
+We present the pose estimation results of HRVMamba-Base pretrained on ImageNet in Fig.~\ref{cocovis}, which demonstrate that HRVMamba-Base effectively handles challenges such as viewpoint change, occlusion, and multiple persons.